Xriuk/NeatMapper/docs/advanced-options/collection-mapping-and-projection.md

 // Map to an existing collection using the match map mapper.Map<IList<Category>, ICollection<CategoryDto>>(myCategories, myCategoryDtos);

-// Map to an existing collection using a custom matching method mapper.Map(myCategories, myCategoryDtos, (source, destination, context) => source?.Code == destination?.Code);
+// Map to an existing collection using a custom matching method (the method is used for all types matching in case of nested collections) mapper.Map(myCategories, myCategoryDtos, (source, destination, context) => source?.Code == destination?.Code);

+// Map to an existing collection using a custom IEqualityComparer<T> (only for matching the same type, used for all types matching in case of nested collections) mapper.Map<IList<Category>, ICollection<Category>>(myCategories1, myCategories2, myEqualityComparer);
 ```

 You can also match whole hierarchies by creating a `IHierarchyMatchMap<TSource, TDestination>` (or `IHierarchyMatchMapStatic<TSource, TDestination>` if you're on .NET 7 or greater), this will be applied to the specified types and all types derived from them.